Montana State Bobcats football: First Team All Americans

 Montana State has seen 29 players receive First Team All-America recognition, with 22 of those earning consensus All-America status based on being selected to the first team of three or more recognized All-America teams.

 In 1954, Jim Argeris became the first player selected as a first team All-America.
 Center Sonny Holland is the only three-time honoree and running back Don Hass the only two-time honoree.
 MSU had seven first team selections from 2009 to 2012, which is the most of any four-year span in school history.

-In 2012 quarterback DeNarius McGhee, outside linebacker Jody Owens, and defensive end Caleb Schreibeis were selected to one or more of the various 2012 All-America first teams.
-McGhee is the first quarterback, Owens is the third linebacker, and Schreibeis the fifth defensive end in MSU history to receive the honor.
-2012 marked the second time that MSU has had three All-America selections in one season.
+In 2012, quarterback DeNarius McGhee, outside linebacker Jody Owens, and defensive end Caleb Schreibeis were selected to one or more of the various 2012 All-America first teams.
+McGhee is the first quarterback, Owens is the third linebacker, and Schreibeis the fifth defensive end in Montana State history to receive the honor.
+The 2012 season also marked the second time that the Bobcats has had three All-America selections in one season.
 The other time it occurred was when 1984's national championship team saw defensive end Mark Fellows, punter Dirk Nelson, and offensive tackle Bill Schmidt selected.

 In 2013, Brad Daly became the seventh defensive lineman to earn All-America status.
 Daly joined Bill Kollar, Les Leininger, Mark Fellows, Neal Smith, Dane Fletcher, and Caleb Schreibeis.
 Daly also joined punter Matthew Peot as the only unanimous All-America selections in school history.